-Required Tools: Leak Check Valve (Part No. BX-305 or included as part of the BX-302) Minimum Suggested Interval: Upon commissioning and after replacing filter tape (8 weeks).
+Required Tools: Leak Check Valve (Part No. BX-305 or included as part of the BX-302)

+Minimum Suggested Interval: Upon commissioning and after replacing filter tape (8 weeks).
 Use the following steps to conduct the basic leak check:

 - 1. Go to the TEST>TAPE TEST menu.
 This will stop the current sample, if one is in progress, and then raise the nozzle. - 2.
 Advance the tape one time by pressing the MOVE TAPE button.
 If the last sample spot is not clearly visible, advance the tape a second time. - 3.
 Inspect the last sample spot on the tape roll.
 Examine it closely for any abnormal deformation or holes.
 The presence of abnormalities indicates debris build up at the nozzle / vane interface.
 This will need to be cleaned to restore proper operation. - 4.
 Remove the PM10 size selective inlet from the sample tube and install the BX-305 leak check valve (or BX-302 zero filter).
 If a PM{2.5} cyclone is being used, it should be left in place and included in the leak check.
 Verify that the leak valve is in the open position. - 5.
+Go to the TEST>FLOW CALIBRATION menu (see section 3.4.4).
+On the ZERO FLOW test screen, verify the Flow value indicates 0.00 LPM.
+If it does not, press the grey zero button and confirm that the FLOW value changes to 0.00 LPM. - 6.
 Navigate to the TEST>LEAK TEST menu.
 See section 3.4.1 for details on how the buttons on this screen function.
 Verify the nozzle is in the down position.
 If it is not, press the nozzle control button to lower it.
-The BAM 1022 is ready to begin the leak test. - 6.
+The BAM 1022 is ready to begin the leak test. - 7.
 Press the PUMP ON button and the BAM 1022 will start the pump.
-Monitor the flow rate on the BAM 1022 display and allow it to stabilize at 16.7 LPM - 7.
-Press the LEAK ON button. - 8.
+Monitor the flow rate on the BAM 1022 display and allow it to stabilize at 16.7 LPM - 8.
+Press the LEAK ON button. - 9.
 Close the BX-305 valve as shown in the image below.
 The flow rate should begin dropping as the sampling system is evacuated.

-- 9. The pump flow rate should drop below 1.5 LPM. - a.
-If the flow rate is 1.5 LPM or less, the leak check is satisfactory.
-Proceed to step 10. - b.
+- 10. The pump flow rate should drop below 1.5 LPM. - If the flow rate is 1.5 LPM or less, the leak check is satisfactory.
+Proceed to step 11. - b.
 If the flow rate is greater than 1.5 LPM, then cleaning is required.
 Thoroughly clean the nozzle / vane interface and then perform this test again.
-If it passes, proceed to step 10.
-If it fails a second time, go to section 6.3. - 10.
-Exit to the main menu. - 11.
-Slowly open the BX-305 valve to release the vacuum inside the BAM 1022. - 12.
-Remove the BX-305 and replace the PM10 size selective inlet. - 13.
+If it passes, proceed to step 11.
+If it fails a second time, go to section 6.3. - 11.
+Exit to the main menu. - 12.
+Slowly open the BX-305 valve to release the vacuum inside the BAM 1022. - 13.
+Remove the BX-305 and replace the PM10 size selective inlet. - 14.
 Resume normal sampling operations.